Please register or login to continue

 193. And if you find nothing, remain.
 Do not walk away.
 It is easy to walk away than to stay.

 199. Death is not the same as life.
-It takes one's breath, but it does not away the memory of one in the minds of others.
+It takes one's breath, but it does not take away the memory of one in the minds of others.

 200. Thus, do not fear death, when its shadow will come one day.
 Know that the light of To Ena will come afterwards.
+The light that will eventually free you.

 Recommend Write a ReviewReport